Connecting Git Repository

 Repository Connection Issues

-- URL Format: Ensure you're using the correct URL format (HTTPS for public, SSH for private)
+- URL Format: For SSH key-based connections, ensure you're using the correct URL format (HTTPS for public, SSH for private)

 - Repository Access: Verify you have the necessary permissions to access the repository